EA4BFK/IberRadio-Presentations-2016_2024/README.md

   2019 How to setup a Station for QO-100 Satellite (Spanish)

   2021 The Noise Figure and How to measure it.
-CANFI Project
+CANFI Project (Spanish)

  Happy reading